CirSandro/private-fhe-fraud-detection/README.md

 ## Introduction

-As the use of sensitive personal data in machine learning models becomes increasingly prevalent, ensuring data privacy and security is paramount.
-PFEE-ZAMA addresses these concerns by leveraging advanced techniques such as Privacy-Preserving Machine Learning (PPML) and Fully Homomorphic Encryption (FHE).
+As the use of sensitive personal data in machine learning models becomes increasingly prevalent, ensuring data privacy and security is paramount. cd "Private FHE Fraud Detection" addresses these concerns by leveraging advanced techniques such as Privacy-Preserving Machine Learning (PPML) and Fully Homomorphic Encryption (FHE).
 This project enables secure predictions without compromising the confidentiality of user data.

 ## About This Project

 ### Project Overview

-PFEE-ZAMA is a capstone project (Projet de Fin d'Études Encadré) developed in collaboration with Zama, a leader in homomorphic encryption.
+"Private FHE Fraud Detection" is a capstone project developed in collaboration with Zama, a leader in homomorphic encryption.
 The primary objective is to explore and implement Privacy-Preserving Machine Learning (PPML) and Fully Homomorphic Encryption (FHE) using Concrete ML, an open-source library developed by Zama.
 The project focuses on creating a machine learning model capable of making secure predictions while ensuring data privacy.

 ### Project Goals